nik0spapp/icrawler/README.md

 </li></ul>

-Until the full version of the code is uploaded here, please check the individual components that are available in my repository:
+Until the full version of the code is uploaded here, please check the individual components that are available:
 - SD algorithm: web page segmentation and noise removal. <br />
   <a href="https://github.com/nik0spapp/webpage_segmentation">https://github.com/nik0spapp/webpage_segmentation</a>